Skip to content

 Overpopulation

-Under the Overpopulation is understood today as a condition in which the the number of living organisms exceeds the ecological carrying capacity of their respective habitat.
-In general, however, the term is mainly used in connection with the rapidly increasing global human population.
+Under the Overpopulation is understood today as a condition in which the Number of living organisms exceeds the ecological carrying capacity of their respective habitat.
+In general, however, the term is used primarily in connection with the rapidly increasing world population of humans.

 Overfishing

-From the Overfishing the oceans is the term used for an excessive Decline in fish stocks and other marine animals in the world's oceans as a result of human fishing.
-A body of water is generally considered to be overfished as soon as more fish are taken than can grow back or migrate through natural reproduction.
+From the Overfishing of the seas one speaks with an excessive Decline of fish stocks and other marine species in the world's oceans as a result of human fishing.
+A body of water is generally considered to be overfished as soon as more fish are taken than can grow back or immigrate through natural reproduction.

 Related articles: